albar965/littlenavmap-manual/src/en/AIRCRAFTCENTER.rst

 This means you can move around the map, look at airports or navaids and continue flying once done.
 No need to go back the aircraft manually since *Little Navmap* automatically jumps back to the aircraft after a while.

-You can change the map behavior while flying on the :ref:`simulator-aircraft` page in dialog ``Options``.
-See :ref:`aircraft-center-options` for more information on the various settings.
+You can change the map behavior while flying on the :ref:`options-simulator-aircraft` page in the options dialog.
+See chapter :ref:`aircraft-center-options` for more information on the various settings.

 Other related functions in the elevation profile context menu: :ref:`center-aircraft-profile` and :ref:`zoom-aircraft-profile`.